Efa-USA/TK21-Website-v2/README.md

 # TK21-Project2-JS
 Here you submit your code.
-The code should contain JavaScript HTML DOM EventListener, arrays, loops and CSS aniamtions.
+The code should contain JavaScript HTML DOM EventListener, Array, Loop, and CSS animation.
-You will submit the GitHub pages link in Canvas under the assignemnt too.
+You will also submit the GitHub Pages link in Canvas under the assignment too.